Never give to the mind more than you give to the hand.~Maria Montessori

 - books to read

 3) The Introduction to Montessori Art, Music, and Poetry Plus Planner ebook/PDF is designed for parents who want to incorporate Montessori art, music, and poetry into their home environment with children age birth to nine.
-This 112-page ebook/PDF also includes an organizer and a three-month planner, as well as:
+This 112-page ebook/PDF (a 3.99 value) also includes an organizer and a three-month planner, as well as:

 - simple lesson activities